kharelpk/HardwareAPI/TLLCC25/tllcc25_demo.md

 def main():
-    dll_path = "path/to/your/dll/file.dll"  # Replace with the path to your DLL file
+    dll_path = "path/to/your/dll/file.dll"  # Replace with the path to your DLL file.
+LCC25CommandLib_win32.dll for 32-bit system.
     tllcc25 = TLLCC25(dll_path)

     # List all connected LCC25 devices